 In those examples, you can see hope.
 There’s acceptance that things aren’t as good as we want them to be, and hope for improvement, because these (fictional) people have taken responsibility into their own hands.
 They have control over what they can control, and they’re aiming for their ideal, rather than aiming for perfection.

 Once you recognise where you are and why, and you actively move toward where you want to be, you can drive yourself out of negative thought patterns and make changes that create the life you want to be living.
 Use your judgements to reorient yourself to your goals, not to drag yourself down.
 It’s that simple.

 Be cautious: just because it’s simple doesn’t mean it’s easy!
 Simple things are often the most difficult to do (how simple is it to get 8 hours of sleep a night to maximise performance?
 How easy is it?).
 However, we get better at it when we practice, because purposeful practice moves us closer to our goals, which allows us to become our ideal.

 Look at who you currently are, look at who you want to be, and think of 5 things you can do that will take you from one to the other.
 It’s ok to judge – it’s not ‘bad’ – but when we don’t use our judgements in pursuit of our ideals, they work against us and destroy our motivation.
-In order to be our best selves, we need to continually work on ourselves (just like relationships; without work, they stagnate and rot), but we can’t work on ourselves unless we have a measure of what we’re working on, for what purpose!
+In order to be our best selves, we need to continually work on ourselves (just like relationships; without work, they stagnate and rot), but we can’t work on ourselves unless we have a measure of what we’re working on and the purpose we are doing!